Storing Touch Up Paint Left By Your Painter

 Store in a Cool, Dry Place: Keep leftover paint in a dark area, ideally 50-70°F, away from harsh winters or summer heat.
 Proper storage prevents drying or spoilage—think a closet, not a garage.

 Check Periodically: Peek at your stored paint every few months.
 If it’s thickened or separated, stir it to see the paint’s condition—spoiled paint won’t work for a great product outcome.
+Some containers with lids allow you to simply shake or mix the paint inside, eliminating the need for a stir stick and helping to avoid clumps.

 Extra Tips for Storing Leftover Paint